hanswhan/hanswhan.github.io/essays/Reflect-on-Your-Use-of-AI-in-ICS-314.md

 12 Documenting code

-I think this is similar to explaining code, since documenting code is basically the same as writing comments, just across multiple lines.
+This is related to explaining code, since documenting code is basically the same as writing comments, just across multiple lines.
 I personally didn’t need to document code, so I’m not entirely sure how AI can be used for that, but I believe it would do an excellent job as usual.
 Comments are generally meant to help others read and understand the code, and since ChatGPT is good at explaining, it should handle that well too.
 As long as ChatGPT understands how a line of code works, it should be useful for generating comments.

 13 Quality assurance